 It is time to reassess both political and economic policies toward China.

-China is escalating its ‘insults, provocations, threats, and harassment’ against Japan.
+China is escalating its “insults, provocations, threats, and harassment” against Japan.

 China seems to lack the concept of building win-win relationships.
 It likely only considers its own interests.

-We think this is a good opportunity to reassess our policy toward China to mitigate future risks.
+It is a good opportunity to reassess our policy toward China to mitigate future risks.

-Stricter immigration screening for arrivals from China and re-examination of residents
+Stricter immigration screening for arrivals from China, and re-examination of residents

-Enactment of the Anti-Espionage Bill for classified information
+Enactment of the Anti-Espionage Bill for Classified Information

-Opponents of this bill argue that it constitutes a violation of human rights.
+Those individuals and organizations opposing this bill argue that it constitutes a violation of human rights.

 However, we do not want a lawless country (anarchy) where anything goes.